springernature/frontend-toolkits/toolkits/nature/packages/nature-sort-by/README.md

 @import '@springernature/nature-sort-by/scss/50-components/sort-by';
 ```

 The component's HTML should be inserted inside of an HTML form in your application.
-See below Template section for an example.
+See below [Template section](#template) for an example.

 ## Configuration

-The Sort By component passes data to a backend to tell it how a list of content should be sorted using a conventional form submission.
+The Sort By component passes data to a backend to tell it how a list of content should be sorted.
+This is done using a standard form submission and requires you to have a backend to receive and that process the form data.
 Edit the values of the `name` and `value` html attributes on the radio inputs to define data appropriate for your backend logic.

 ## Template

 Find a configurable template in the [`view` folder](./view/sort-by.hbs).
-You can see an example usage in the `demo` folder.
+You can see an example usage in the [`demo` folder](./demo/dist/index.html).

 [info-npm]: https://www.npmjs.com/package/@springernature/nature-sort-by
 [badge-npm]: https://img.shields.io/npm/v/@springernature/nature-sort-by.svg